zhouhufeng/FAVORannotator/README.md

 ## Resource requirements

-The resources utilized by the FAVORannotator R program and PostgreSQL instance are largely dependent upon the size of the inputted variants.
+The resources utilized by the FAVORannotator R program and PostgreSQL instance are largely dependent upon the size of the input variants.

 For the FAVORannotator **postgreSQL** version,60,000 samples of WGS variant sets were tested.
 The whole functional annotation finished in parallel in 1 hours using 24 computing cores (intel cascade lake with 2.9 GHz frequency).
 The memory consumed by each instance varies (usually within 18 GB), as there are different amounts of variants associated with each chromosome.